 Prepare the crust:

-• Add all the ingredients for the crust to a food processor and process until it has a wet, crumbly texture.
+- Add all the ingredients for the crust to a food processor and process until it has a wet, crumbly texture.
+Make sure to remove the pits from the Medjool dates before adding them in.

-• Transfer the crust mixture to the prepared pie dish and press it down firmly.
+- Transfer the crust mixture to the prepared pie pan and press it down firmly.

 Prepare the pumpkin pie filling:

-• Add all ingredients for the pumpkin pie filling to a Vitamix and blend until everything is creamy and smooth.
+- Add all ingredients for the pumpkin pie filling to a Vitamix and blend until everything is creamy and smooth.
+Make sure to remove the pits from the Medjool dates before adding them in.

-• Pour the pumpkin pie filling into the pie dish and spread it evenly on top of the crust.
+- Pour the pumpkin pie filling into the pie pan and spread it evenly on top of the crust.

 Serving options:

-• Serve with Raw Chocolate Sauce over the top.
+- Serve with Homemade Chocolate Sauce over the top.

 Recipe Notes